NathiDhliso/Beat_Match_Me/TESTING_PLAN.md

 #### 4. Test Checklist

-- [ ] All components render in BeatByMe theme
+- [ ] All components render in BeatMatchMe theme
 - [ ] All components render in Gold theme
 - [ ] All components render in Platinum theme
 - [ ] Theme switching works without refresh